 Pilots Disability Insurance

 Pilots must meet the medical certificate requirements established by the Federal Aviation Administration in order to maintain their license.
 If they are unable to meet the minimum health requirements or have become disabled, their medical certificate may be suspended.
-During this elimination period, pilots are unable to work and may be left without a source of income.
-Loss of license insurance protects such situations by providing monthly benefit amounts so that pilots can maintain their living conditions.
+During this suspension period, pilots are unable to work and may be left without a source of income.
+Loss of license insurance protects pilots in such situations by providing monthly benefit amounts so that the pilot can maintain his/her living conditions.

-Even if a pilot does not consider himself disabled, his ability to work depends on the employers licensing authority.
-A pilot may have his medical certificate suspended without much notice, in which case it is important to have pilot disability insurance in order to compensate for his potential income loss.
+Even if a pilot does not consider him/herself disabled, the ability to work depends on the employers licensing authority.
+A pilot may have his/her medical certificate suspended without much notice, in which case it is important to have pilot disability insurance in order to compensate for potential income loss.

 Who Needs Pilots Disability Insurance?

 Professional pilots including, but not limited to: